A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Experiments

-All adversary methods and models were deployed ``as-is''; namely, by applying the hyper-parameters and the settings of their public implementations.
-We also attempted to experiment with additional models, including TableGAN \cite{vldb2018}, TGAN \cite{arxiv2018d}, and medGAN \cite{cmig2020}.
-However, their on-line implementations are quite old and require obsolete versions of TensorFlow which are no longer available for installation.

-In all tests, \ganname{} was trained for 300 epochs by using batches of 100 samples.
-The Critic and the Generator networks adopted the architecture of Subsection~\ref{ssec:arch}.
-They have both been trained by employing the Adam optimizer with a learning rate equal to $\gamma=2\cdot 10^{-4}$ and a weight decay factor equal to $10^{-6}$.
-To mitigate the effects of randomness, and to further strengthen the reliability our experiments, we repeated the measurements three times, by using different initial random state values (namely, 0, 1, and 42).
-The presented results constitute the average values over these three executions.
+We used the same hyper-parameters to train \ganname{}.
+The Critic, Generator and Classifier networks adopted the architecture of Subsection~\ref{ssec:arch}.
+They were trained by employing the Adam optimizer with a learning rate equal to $\gamma=2\cdot 10^{-4}$ and a weight decay factor of $10^{-6}$.

-The statistical significance of these results has been verified by performing the Friedman non-parametric test; the returned $p$-values are presented in Table ~\ref{tab:friedman}.
-With the exception of the $F1$ measurement for XGBoost in the first experiment, all the other $p$-values were lower than $5\cdot10^{-3}$, leading to the safe rejection of the null hypothesis.
+To mitigate the effects of randomness and enhance statistical significance, we repeated all the experiments \numseeds{} times, by using different random states (i.e., 0, 1, and 42).
+The presented results constitute the average values over these \numseeds{} executions.
+Their statistical significance was verified by using the Friedman non-parametric test.
+The obtained $p$-values are presented in the top of each result table, and in all cases, they were lower than $5\cdot10^{-2}$, leading to the safe rejection of null hypothesis.